-There are various varieties of the Zitterbewegung model.
-In our previous paper, we presented the simplest of simple models that, in our humble opinion, is consistent with the interpretation.
+There are several varieties of the Zitterbewegung model (Hestenes, 1990, 2008 and Burinskii, 2008, 2016, 2017).
+In our previous papers, we presented a very simple model - but it is one that is consistent with the Dirac's original interpretation.
 It is probably useful to repeat the basics.
-We took Einstein's mass-energy equivalence relation ( $E = m \cdot c^2$ ) and, interpreting c as the tangential velocity of the naked charge (the toroidal photon, as Burinskii refers to it), substituted c for a· $\omega$ : the tangential velocity equals the radius times the angular frequency.
-We then can then use the Planck-Einstein relation ( $E = \hbar \cdot \omega$ ) to find the Compton radius:
+We took Einstein's mass-energy equivalence relation ( $E = m \cdot c^2$ ) and, interpreting c as the tangential velocity of the naked charge (or the toroidal photon, as Burinskii refers to it), substituted c for $a \cdot \omega$ : the tangential velocity equals the radius times the angular frequency.
+We then can then use the Planck-Einstein relation ( $E = h \cdot \omega$ ) to find the Compton radius: